|

 entertained them as honoured guests and even allowed them to

+conduct their religious service in his city.
 It was a good occasion to share each other's views on matters

 of religion.
 Some members of the envoy were deeply impressed by